fanismpal/misclassified-clustered-competing-risks/README.md

 # **Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure Using External Validation**

 R code accompanying my dissertation:
-**“Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure.”**
+**“Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure Using External Validation.”**

 This repository contains all functions and reproducible example code needed to: